Background:

 I was raised in the delightfully southern culture of North Carolina.
 My father is a musician from California and my mother taught yoga and body work before becoming a full time mom to me and my two brothers.

-At the tender age of 16 I read 'Siddhartha' by the German writer Herman Hesse.
-I began to develop a deep, life long appreciation for mysticism and in particular for the Buddhist teachings.
+I began to develop a deep, life long appreciation for mysticism, philosophy, existentialism, stoicism and for the Buddhist teachings.
 This led me to the study & practice of meditation.
 I spent a year and half studying & practicing Buddhist teachings & practices in India and Nepal.
 Towards the end of my time in Nepal, I completed a 100 day retreat at Nagi Gompa, a monastery famous for being the home of the late Dzogchen master Tulku Urgyen Rinpoche, widely considered to be one of the greatest meditation masters to leave Tibet when the Chinese invaded and began their campaign of cultural genocide in 1959.
 This monastery is on the slopes of Shiva Puri mountain, with incredible views over looking the Kathmandu valley.
 It was a cold and wet winter, with lots of time to meditate amidst the bustle and warm hearted monks, nuns & yogis.

 I earned a Masters in Indo-Tibetan Buddhist Studies and have taught meditation and mindfulness in various contexts, including the college classroom and at both middle and high schools.